-6. NOTE PAYABLE
+5. NOTE PAYABLE

 During April 2018, the Organization entered into a construction loan with a maximum available amount of \$2,100,000.
 The proceeds of the loan were used, in conjunction with the capital campaign contributions, to construct the Organization's current facility for use as headquarters for its food services and offices.
 In May 2019, the construction loan converted to a promissory note, which bears a fixed interest rate of 4.99%, with principal and interest payments due monthly.
-The note, secured by a deed of trust on the Organization's land and building, matures April 25, 2024, at which time any outstanding principal balance and accrued interest shall be due and payable in full.
+The note, secured by a deed of trust on the Organization's land and building, would have matured April 25, 2024.
+However, the note was paid and closed during the year ended December 31, 2021.